 - Start by looking at your local stores.
 Compare price per ounce and don’t rule out chocolate bars!
 I’ve found good prices on chocolate at Costco, ALDI, and Trader Joe’s.
 Sam’s Club, Kroger, and Walmart may have good prices too!

-- If you need an allergy friendly option, Enjoy Life chocolate chips are great!
-As of this posting you can find the best price at Amazon, and for $4.69 at Thrive Market, $3.94 at Vitacost.
+- If you need an allergy-friendly option, Enjoy Life chocolate chips are great!
+You can find the best prices at Amazon, Thrive Market, or Vitacost.

 - Organic, Fair Trade dark chocolate can be found at Healthy Traditions (same place I get coconut oil!), Thrive Market, and Vitacost (check your local stores too).

-To take this homemade brownie mix recipe and make a batch of brownies, you need:
+To take this homemade brownie mix recipe and make a batch of brownie mix brownies, you need:

 - One batch of homemade brownie mix (recipe below)